Aegean Marine Life Sanctuary

 AMLS aims to achieve this by:

-- Providing immediate medical care, safe shelter and a stress-free environment to help these mammals recover from injury, stress or trauma.
+- Providing immediate medical care, safe shelter, and a low-stress environment to support recovery from injury, stress, or trauma.

-- Focusing of preparing these mammals for a successful return to the wild by helping them regain essential survival skills such as hunting live fish, navigating natural waters, and forming social bonds.
+- Preparing animals for a successful return to the wild by helping them regain essential survival skills, including hunting live prey, navigating natural waters, and forming social bonds.

-- Working with international researchers will help in advance science in marine mammal rehabilitation, welfare and conservation practices.
+- Collaborating with international researchers to advance marine mammal rehabilitation, welfare, and conservation practices.

-- The sanctuary aims to raise awareness about the importance of ocean conservation and threats to marine life, from pollution to noise disturbances.
+- Raising awareness of ocean conservation and the threats facing marine life, from pollution to noise disturbance.

-Dolphins in captivity spend their lives in an artificial environment, deprived of their natural habitat and social groups and often suffer from stress related disorders, known as “zoochosis”.
-These include behavioural abnormalities such as self-mutilation, self-inflicted trauma, repetitive behaviours and excessive aggressiveness.
+Dolphins in captivity live in artificial environments, deprived of their natural habitat and social structures, and often suffer from stress-related conditions known as zoochosis.
+These can include behavioural abnormalities such as self-harm, repetitive behaviours, and increased aggression.

 Ethical Guidelines